Modelling Across Scales of Analysis

-Forms of plasticity on many levels - short-term, long-term, metaplasticity, structural plasticity.
-With examples related to modelling of biochemical networks.
+This lesson provides an overview of plasticity on many levels, including short-term, long-term, metaplasticity, and structural plasticity.
+The lesson also provides xamples related to modelling of biochemical networks.

-[NB: The sound uptake is a bit noisy the first few minutes, but gets better from about 5 mins in]
+Note: The sound uptake is a bit noisy the first few minutes, but gets better from about 5 mins in

 - Forms of plasticity.
 Is memory the same as synaptic plasticity?
 Hebb rule.

 - Associative memory.

 - Plasticity dependent on input patterns.

 - Structural plasticity.

 - Interacting switches and long-term stability.